 Premiere Pro can run on many systems, but beginner frustration often comes from underpowered hardware, slow storage, or oversized footage.

-Check Adobe's current Premiere Pro system requirements before buying or upgrading.
+Check Adobe's current Premiere technical requirements before buying or upgrading.
+Adobe's April 2026 requirements note that minimum specs are for HD editing, while recommended specs are for HD, 4K, or higher-resolution work.
 For real editing comfort, pay attention to memory, GPU, fast storage, and the resolution/codecs you plan to edit.

 | Issue | Beginner-friendly fix |